sweng-epfl/public/exercises/devtools/ex2/README.md

 ```

-## Exercise 1 -- Compiling Java
+## Exercise 2.1: Compiling Java

-Copy the follow code into a file `TestProgram.java`.
+Copy the following code into a file `TestProgram.java`.
 You can use whatever working directory you like.

 ```java